Last updated on .

 One Campus Martius

 On the north side of the park is One Campus Martius, which was built between 2000 and 2003.
 The building is 15 stories high with an additional two floors underground.
-It has 1,088,000 square feet (100,000 square meters) of office space, including Compuware’s world headquarters.
+It has 1,088,000 square feet (100,000 square meters) of office space, and once hosted the world headquarters of Compuware.
 There’s also retail space and restaurants.

 One Campus Martius